 Do you want to work with the lowest bidder or a lawyer with a track record of winning Michigan Driver’s License Appeals?

 The defense team with LEWIS & DICKSTEIN, P.L.L.C., has decades of experience winning DAAD hearings.
-We have a system that has been perfected over the course of many years and is the recipe for our success.
+We have a system that has been perfected over many years and is the recipe for our success.
 Regardless of your situation, we can find a way to help you.
-Many of our clients are in AA or other support grounds and many just rely on the support of family and friends.
-The most important thing is that your sobriety has been sustained for a period of time and there are people in your life who know you well and are willing to attest to your abstinence in a notarized letter.
+Many of our clients are in AA or other support grounds, and many just rely on the support of family and friends.
+The most important thing is that your sobriety has been sustained for some time, and there are people in your life who know you well and are willing to attest to your abstinence in a notarized letter.
 Everything else, we can take care of for you.

 If you want to work with a lawyer who gives you the best possible chance of winning your Michigan DLAD appeal, then call LEWIS & DICKSTEIN, P.L.L.C. today for a free consultation and confidential case evaluation.
 We will take the time to talk with you, answer all of your questions, address each of your concerns, and collaborate with you to find a winning strategy.